panchanandevops/Github-JIRA-Integration/README.md

 ## Configure GitHub Webhook:

-In your GitHub repository, go to "Settings" > "Webhooks" > "Add webhook".
+1. Navigate to your GitHub repository on the GitHub website.

+2. Go to the "Settings" tab of your repository.

+3. In the left sidebar, click on "Webhooks."

+4. Click the "Add webhook" button.

-Set the Payload URL to http://your-ec2-instance-ip:5000/createJira (replace 5000 with the actual port if different).
+5. Set the "Payload URL" to `http://your-ec2-instance-ip:5000/createJira` (replace 5000 with the actual port if different).

-Set the Content type to application/json.
+6. Set the "Content type" to `application/json`.

-Optionally, set a secret if you want to validate the authenticity of the incoming requests.
+7. Optionally, set a "Secret" if you want to validate the authenticity of the incoming requests.

-Select the events you want to trigger the webhook (e.g., Issue comments).
-Add the webhook.
+8. Choose the specific events that should trigger the webhook.
+For this project, you might choose "Issue comments."

+9. Click the "Add webhook" button to save your webhook configuration.

 ## Acknowledgments